lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/data_analytics_with_python.md

 #### Scheduling by Dask

-One of the main features of Dask is large-scale Dask collections (Dask Array, Dask Bag, etc).
-All of them are using task graphs.
+One of the main features of Dask is large-scale Dask collections (Dask Array, Dask Bag, etc) which are using task graphs.
 After Dask generates these task graphs, it needs to execute them on parallel hardware.
 This is the job of a task scheduler.